tugberkugurlu/go-bloggy/web/posts/2010/2010-04-06_08-01-56_how-to-validate-a-checkbox-in-asp-net-3-5-checkbox-validation-control-sample-code-in-asp-net-c-sharp-c-sharp-and-visual-basic.md

 ---
 title: How to Validate A CheckBox in ASP.Net 3.5 / Checkbox Validation Control Sample Code in ASP.Net, C# (C Sharp) And Visual Basic
+abstract: This article will give you an idea to validate a checkbox in ASP.Net 3.5 !
+It is so easy to implement and so handy to use !
 created_at: 2010-04-06 08:01:56 +0000 UTC
 tags:
 - .net